laboroai/Laboro-BERT-Japanese/README.md

 ### About our BERT model

 This Japanese BERT model was pre-trained with our own web corpus, on the basis of the [original BERT](https://github.com/google-research/bert) and this [Japanese BERT](https://github.com/yoheikikuta/bert-japanese).
-So far both base model (12-layer, 768-hidden, 12-heads, 110M parameters) and large model (24-layer, 1024-hidden, 16-heads, 340M parameters) pre-trained with the same web corpus have been released [here](#未定).
+So far both base model (12-layer, 768-hidden, 12-heads, 110M parameters) and large model (24-layer, 1024-hidden, 16-heads, 340M parameters) pre-trained with the same web corpus have been released.

+   Download the base model from [here](#http://assets.laboro.ai.s3.amazonaws.com/laborobert/webcorpus_base_model.zip).
+   Download the large model from [here](http://assets.laboro.ai.s3.amazonaws.com/laborobert/webcorpus_large_model.zip).

 ### How well is the performance